 Some business schools summarize the range of GMAT scores in the form of the 20% and 80% values.
 That range is almost the Interquartile Range, which is just the gap between the 25% score and the 75% score.

+The corresponding examples in BBS look at stock in GM during two two-year periods.

 This time series plot was obtained with the command Graph > Overlay Plot.
-Select Price as Y and Time as X. After the Overlay Plot appears, click on the red triangle and select “Connect Thru Missing”.
+Select Price as Y and Date as X. After the Overlay Plot appears, click on the red triangle and select “Connect Thru Missing”.

 A more precise characterization of meandering is positive autocorrelation, which we will discuss towards the end of STAT 621.
 For now, it is most helpful to simply recognize meandering behavior as the data “following itself,” much like a meandering river.